 A very handy feature found on many of Canon’s longer telephoto and zoom lenses are Focus Lock buttons.
 Located along the circumference of the forward portion of the lens, the Focus Lock function is essentially a cut-off switch of the AF motor when shooting in Continuous AF mode, and it comes in handy when you want to lock the focus at a specific point in the image area.

 Choosing a lens is a very difficult task, and it’s complicated by the fact that two lenses often appear the same on paper but vary in price considerably.

 There are hundreds of lenses currently available.
-My recommendation is, you start by trying to narrowing down your selection to a shorter list.
+My recommendation is, that you start by trying to narrow down your selection to a shorter list.
 Canon has a Lens Selector which I found very easy and you will end up with a short list of recommended lenses that fulfills your needs, then you can go through the short list and investigate more deeply and read many reviews until you settle down to a specific choice.

-You begin the process by stating your Canon camera model, then choose among five options related to your intended use of the lens, and then choose between Versatility and Portability, the output will then appears and a short list is presented to you according to your needs.
+You begin the process by stating your Canon camera model, then choose among five options related to your intended use of the lens, and then choose between Versatility and Portability, The output will then appears and a short list is presented to you according to your needs.

 The site also offers the compare lens function and full lens specifications.

 Another site that offers laboratory tests and evaluation scores for different types of lenses.
-The DxOMark provides three types of image quality scores for lenses mounted on a camera: the DxOMark Score, five Metric Scores, and five Use Case Scores.
-A screen shot of the site is shown below.
+The DxOMark provides three types of image quality scores for lenses mounted on a camera: the DxOMark Score, five metric scores, and five Use Case Scores.
+A screenshot of the site is shown below.

 The Camera Lens Evaluations- MTF Chart Explained

-In case you like the site, please remember to subscribe, we will only email you if there is a new article posted.
+In case you like the site, please remember to subscribe, We will only email you if there is a new article posted.